UPDATE: The Crown Land Management Act 2016 commenced on 1 July 2018.

 Councils will benefit from an early and thorough analysis of their landholdings to determine the best strategy to comply with the new requirements of the CLM Act.

-Our team includes staff who are highly experienced with the management of public land from a legal and strategy/planning perspective.
+Our team includes staff who are highly experienced with the management of public land from a compliance and strategy/planning perspective.
 For more information about our strategy and planning services, please contact: